Want to find out more about your ancestors? Many services are available to you at the archives. But what exactly can you do there I hear you say?

 Tips To Follow At The Archives

 This will help you for your next visit as you will know what you have already viewed.

-- Point Out Mistakes – While you are viewing any material you may come across a mistake.
+While you view any material you may come across a mistake.
 Please inform a member of staff.

 What Can You Bring Into The Archives?

-No food, drink or gum
+No food, drink, or gum

-This guideline is pretty much self explanatory.
-Obviously if you may irreparably damage records if you intentional spill anything onto them.
+This guideline is pretty much self-explanatory.
+You can irreparably damage records if you spill anything onto them.

-Another reason for this restriction is that food may attract insects and rodents into the building and may as a result damage/destroy the records.
+Another reason for this restriction is that food may attract insects and rodents into the building and may as result damage/destroy the records.

-No coats, bags or umbrellas
+No coats, bags, or umbrellas

-One thing to deter theft is the removal of coats, bags and umbrellas from the research rooms.
+One thing to deter theft is the removal of coats, bags, and umbrellas from the research rooms.
 You can store these items in a locker that is provided free of charge.

 Stationary you can use

-At the archives you will be encouraged to use pencils instead of pens.
+At the archives, you will be encouraged to use pencils instead of pens.
 This is to prevent you from accidentally marking the documents that you are reading.

 You can also bring in loose paper and notebooks to write down any notes that you need to make.

 Please check before you enter the archives what you can and cannot bring into the building.

-This can be very distracting to other users.
-If you do need to make a phone call please leave the building and enter again when you have finished.
+This can be a distraction to other users.
+If you do need to make a phone call please leave the building and enter again when the call is over.

 Staff may ask to inspect your devices before and after you enter the archives.
 This will be one condition of entry into the building.